lfrei/kafka-training/kafka-security.md

 ./start-consumer.sh
 ```

-💡 The scripts are mounted as volumes into the broker
+💡 The scripts are mounted as volume into the broker

 ✅ **TLS encryption** is now enabled.